The Taliban on Twitter: How the group uses social media

-This article was originally published on 24th July 2019 - it has been updated with relevant, more up to date imagery on 23rd August 2021, following the Taliban takeover in Afghanistan
+This article on how the Taliban uses social media was originally published on 24th July 2019 - it has been updated on 25th July 2022, with a section on how the Taliban takeover of Afghanistan has impacted the group's use of social media.

-The Afghan Taliban have used social media to support their activity on the ground in Afghanistan.
-The group has utilised well known social media platforms such as Twitter, Facebook and Telegram in order to disseminate their own version of events after skirmishes.
+The Afghan Taliban have long used social media to support their activity on the ground in Afghanistan.
+Taliban social media use has utilised well known platforms such as Twitter, Facebook and Telegram in order to disseminate their own version of events after skirmishes.
 This article aims to not only describe the methods used by the Taliban, but also explain the importance of the use of social media in modern Afghanistan.

 Fighting in Afghanistan takes place on a daily basis across the country with no respite in almost every province.
 Fighting is generally restricted to the rural areas of the country, which over the course of time have become infamous for being mountainous, sparsely populated and difficult to traverse.
 The impact that this has on media coverage of the fighting is predictable, as many Afghan and foreign journalists struggle to access information and details regarding recent clashes.

 The lack of information coming from the ground therefore becomes an opportunity, as either side can aim to acquire a monopoly over the spread of information.
-Filling this information gap consequently becomes the aim of the Taliban and Afghan Government social media campaigns alike, with the end goal being to shape perceptions of their respective operations.
+Filling this information gap consequently becomes the aim of the Taliban social media campaigns as well as the Afghan Government, with the end goal being to shape perceptions of their respective operations.
 After each incident, the Taliban and the Afghan Government begin to produce and then release information which compliments their own narratives, with both sides employing similar methods.

 An example of the Taliban releasing information on Twitter, in this case claiming the capture of an Afghan Security Forces position and seizure of weapons

-Immediately after an engagement, an account run by an official spokesperson of the Taliban, which boasts over 50,000 followers, begins to produce Tweets describing in detail the Taliban version of events.
+Immediately after an engagement, a social media account run by an official spokesperson of the Taliban, which boasts over 50,000 followers, begins to produce Tweets describing in detail the Taliban version of events.
 The Tweets released by the account are short, released in multiple different languages (including English) and are often accompanied by graphic images and videos claiming to be from the fighting.

 Pictures showing militants equipped with high-tech equipment and small arms make for a tempting retweet from other Twitter accounts with an interest in the region.
 The Tweets are then immediately shared or copied by multiple pro-Taliban accounts, increasing the audience and traction of the original posts.